-- Suggestions that a "boutique" operation should be more clearly defined; - Support for the concept of including educational or informational features to be a boutique operation; - Support for the potential economic benefits an additional cannabis retail operation could bring to boost agritourism and visitor numbers and be an economic driver in East County; - Concern about whether the proposed amendments for boutique cannabis retail would include on-site consumption (staff confirmed the current ordinances and proposed amendments do not allow this); - Concern that it is inappropriate to allow an additional cannabis retail operation in the unincorporated East County, and any retail should be located within the adjoining cities; and - Whether the boutique cannabis retail operation should be subject to additional requirements.
+- Support for the potential economic benefits an additional cannabis retail operation could bring to boost agritourism and visitor numbers and be an economic driver in East County; - Concern about whether the proposed amendments for boutique cannabis retail would include on-site consumption (staff confirmed the current ordinances and proposed amendments do not allow this); - Concern that it is inappropriate to allow an additional cannabis retail operation in the unincorporated East County, and any retail should be located within the adjoining cities; and - Whether the boutique cannabis retail operation should be subject to additional requirements.
 For example, to feature local products, have a connection to or collaboration with local cultivators, reflect the character of the community or be limited to locations within the winery and tourism areas of East County.

 The AAC passed a motion supporting the draft ordinance amendments, subject to adding a requirement that any boutique cannabis retail store in East County must "contribute to agritourism viability in East County", must be limited to the South Livermore Valley, North Livermore Valley or Sunol, and would retain the 5-mile separation distance requirement between permitted retail operations.

-In response to these comments and on review of the draft ordinance amendments provided by staff, on November 2nd your Committee directed staff to restrict the availability of the boutique cannabis retail operation in East County to the South Livermore Valley Plan Area (SLVPA) and remove the 5-mile separation distance requirement for the boutique cannabis retail operation.
+In response to these comments and the draft ordinance amendments provided by staff, on November 2nd the Board Transportation/Planning Committee directed staff to restrict the availability of the boutique cannabis retail operation in East County to the South Livermore Valley Plan Area (SLVPA), and to remove the 5-mile separation distance requirement for the boutique cannabis retail operation.